Nihal2000/sklearn-dev-0.0/Readme.md

     from sklearn.tree import LinearDecisionTreeRegressor as LDTR
     ```
 5. If this works, you have successfully built the package and now you are ready to try out LDTR.
 6. For more details and any errors follow this link: https://scikit-learn.org/stable/developers/advanced_installation.html.
    This is the official guide on how to build the package.
+7. To test the code try one of the following file: test_0.2.ipynb, test_0.3.ipynb